Fiberoptic2022/Fiberoptic2022/README.md

 - 👋 Hi, I’m @Fiberoptic2022
-- 👀 I’m interested in ...
+- 👀 I’m interested in Python for security
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Soc Tools
-- 📫 How to reach me ...
+- 📫 How to reach me Comment

 <!---
 Fiberoptic2022/Fiberoptic2022 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.